Subject: Sexual Violence Prevention and Response

 Survivor: An individual who has experienced sexual violence may identify with this label, as a term of empowerment, strength, and healing.

-SHARE works with on and off campus partners to develop education strategies that include campaigns, training sessions, workshops, print and online resources, programs and events on a breadth of topics related to sexual violence on campus –topics such as rape culture, consent culture, sexual assault awareness, how to seek support, resources for survivors, advice and resources for first responders, etc. The audience for these efforts includes staff, faculty, students, and visitors to campus.
+SHARE works with on and off campus partners to develop educational strategies that include campaigns, training sessions, workshops, print and online resources, programs and events on a breadth of topics related to sexual violence on campus.
+Topics include rape culture, consent culture, sexual assault awareness, how to seek support, resources for survivors, advice and resources for first responders, preventive approaches such as active bystander and positive space campaigns, etc. The audience for these efforts includes staff, faculty, students, and visitors to campus.

 Faculties and departments are encouraged to support sexual violence prevention education in course materials and program curricula where appropriate.

-All members of the Mount Allison community (staff, faculty and students) should expect to receive support from the SHARE Advisor if they have experienced sexual violence.
-Detailed information about on - and off- campus supports is provided on the SHARE website.
+All members of the Mount Allison community (staff, faculty and students) may receive support from the SHARE Advisor if they have experienced sexual violence.
+Detailed information about on and off campus supports is provided on the SHARE website.

-The SHARE Advisor will work with individual survivors to assist in accessing any needed medical, legal and counselling services along with academic, residence or workplace accommodations.
+The SHARE Advisor will work with individual survivors to assist in accessing any needed medical, legal and counselling services along with academic, residence or workplace accommodations including developing a SART for the case as needed.

-The SHARE Advisor provides a confidential, survivor-centred, trauma-informed service.
-Survivors need only to disclose their experience to access support.
-There will be no requirement to either make or refrain from making a formal written complaint when seeking support and advice.
+The SHARE Advisor provides a confidential, survivor-centred, trauma-informed culturally relevant and intersectional service.
+Survivors need only to Disclose their experience to access support.
+There will be no requirement to either make or refrain from making a formal written Complaint when seeking support and advice.

 Notwithstanding the principle above, in some very rare cases the University may be required — based on risk assessment by the SHARE Advisor in consultation with the Sexual Assault Response Team (SART) — to take action without the survivor’s consent.
 If this is deemed necessary, individuals affected will be fully informed and supported at every step of any process.

-The SHARE Advisor provides assistance by working with administrators and/or Security to conduct risk assessments, formulate safety plans, and arrange necessary no contact orders or other restrictions to reduce the likelihood of the survivor having an unexpected encounter with an accused.
+The SHARE Advisor provides assistance by working with administrators and/or Security to conduct risk assessments, formulate safety plans, and arrange necessary no contact orders or other interim measures to reduce the likelihood of the survivor having an unexpected encounter with an accused.

-Survivors of sexual violence have options for disclosure, reporting and/or filing a formal complaint in response to an incident of sexual violence.
-SHARE can assist survivors in understanding each of these options and in ensuring that they have all the information they need in order to make an appropriate decision on next steps.
+Those who have experienced sexual violence have options for Disclosure, Reporting and/or filing a formal Complaint in response to an incident of sexual violence.
+SHARE can assist persons considering making a Disclosure or Report/Complaint in understanding each of these options and in ensuring that they have all the information they need in order to make an appropriate decision on next steps.
 SHARE will support members of the Mount Allison community in pursuing any of the options outlined below.

 Detailed information about options and what to expect for all parties, survivors, and persons accused are provided on the SHARE website.
 All processes must follow principles of natural justice and must appropriately protect the rights of all parties involved.

 Persons who have experienced sexual violence are encouraged to come forward to disclose as soon as they are able to do so.
-When a disclosure of sexual assault is made, the safety, security, and well-being of the survivor are fundamental considerations.
-All disclosures are kept confidential to the extent possible in order to take necessary action.
-Community safety may be a consideration in some cases.
+When a Disclosure of sexual assault is made, the safety, security, and well-being of the survivor are fundamental considerations.
+All Disclosures are kept confidential to the extent possible in order to take necessary action.
+Community safety may also be a consideration in some cases.

 Options include but are not limited to: